cssnano/cssnano/site/src/docs/config-file.md

 You can configure cssnano with a dedicated configuration, for example if you cannot access the PostCSS configuration file.
 The cssnano configuration can be in different formats:

-* a `cssnano` option in `package.json`
 * a JSON file named `.cssnanorc.json`
-* a JavaScript file named `.cssnanorc.js` or `cssnano.config.js`
+* a JavaScript file named `cssnano.config.js`

 cssnano checks these files in the order listed, in the current working directory only.
-It does not search parent directories, and `.cssnanorc` is not supported.
-Use the `configFile` option to select one of the supported filenames in another directory.
-The path may be relative to the current working directory or absolute.
+It does not search parent directories, and `.cssnanorc` and the `cssnano` field in `package.json` are not supported.
+Use the `configFile` option to select a configuration file in another directory.
+The path may be relative to the current working directory or absolute, and its filename is unrestricted.
+This means `.cssnanorc.js` is supported when selected explicitly, but is not discovered automatically.

 ## Configuration options